-4 Acknowledgment
+A6-4 Acknowledgment

-MOB devices are fitted with a DSC receiver for reception of acknowledgment messages.
+AMRD Group A MOB devices are fitted with a DSC receiver for reception of acknowledgment messages.

 An acknowledgment message causes the MOB device to stop transmitting DSC alerts.
 Accordingly, DSC acknowledgment messages should only be sent when the Master or person in charge of the recovery vessel considers it prudent to do so.

-The MOB device will continue transmitting its position via AIS until manually turned off or the battery is exhausted.
+The AMRD Group A MOB device will continue transmitting its position using AIS functionality until manually turned off or the battery is exhausted.

 As with other VHF DSC distress alerts, DSC acknowledgments to open loop MOB device alerts are normally only sent by coast stations, or under direction of a coast station.
 However, the recovery vessel may send a DSC acknowledgment message if the person in the water has been recovered.

-Once the person in the water is recovered, the MOB device shall be switched off as soon as possible and an announcement cancelling the distress alert made on VHF channel 16.
+Once the person in the water is recovered, the AMRD Group A MOB device should be switched off as soon as possible and an announcement cancelling the distress alert made on VHF channel 16 should be provided.

-5 Cancellation of an inadvertent distress alert
+A6-5 Cancellation of an inadvertent distress alert

-A station transmitting an inadvertent distress alert from a MOB device shall cancel the distress alert using the following procedure:
+A station transmitting an inadvertent distress alert from a AMRD Group A MOB device should cancel the distress alert using the following procedure:

-– immediately turn off the MOB device, which causes a DSC self-cancel message to be sent automatically;
+– immediately turn off the MOB device;

-– cancel the distress alert aurally on VHF channel 16;
+– cancel the distress alert aurally on VHF channel 16(see RR No. 32.53E);

 – monitor VHF channel 16, and respond to any communications concerning that distress alert as appropriate.